chinh1809z/Job-Level-Classification/README.md

 ---

-## 5. Error Analysis
+### 5. Error Analysis

-A confusion matrix was used to investigate the model's predictions and identify the most common classification errors.
+A confusion matrix was used to investigate the model's predictions and identify common classification errors.

 The main confusion occurred between: